 Along with its brethren broccoli, Brussels sprouts, collards, kale, and kohlrabi, cauliflower is a member of the Cole family (Brassica oleracea).
 While all of these veggies require cool temperatures for maximum production, cauliflower is by far the most temperamental, leading to a number of issues with this crop such as cauliflower ricing, wherein a fuzzy growth appears on cauliflower heads.

 What is Ricing in Cole Crops?

-Cauliflower flourishes in temperatures of around 60 F. (15 C.).
+Cauliflower flourishes in temperatures of around 60 degrees F. (15 C.).
 Young cauliflower plants are extremely sensitive to stressors, whether they are temperature fluxes or irrigation issues.
-As with all plants, any extremes in their environment may result in a low yield, premature crop, susceptibility to disease, insect invasion and many other disorders.
-Cauliflower, especially, has a thin balance between leaf and head growth, making it vulnerable to a number of disorders including ricing in this cole crop.
+As with all plants, any extremes in their environment may result in a low yield, premature crop, susceptibility to disease, insect invasion, and many other disorders.
+Cauliflower especially, has a thin balance between leaf and head growth, making it vulnerable to a number of disorders including ricing in this Cole crop.

 Cauliflower ricing is when the head, or cauliflower curd, looks like velvet.
 Some people describe it as a fuzzy growth on cauliflower.

 As mentioned, cauliflower is much more at risk for Cole crop disorders than its cousins due to stressors.
 Since it enjoys moderately warm temperatures, the effects of higher temperatures during its growing season can affect the curd adversely.
 Timing of planting is crucial.
 This goes hand in hand with selecting the correct variety of cauliflower to plant in your region.

 How to Prevent Cauliflower Ricing

 Seeds can be directly sown in the garden, but again, check the germination to maturation dates on the package.
 You may need to start seed indoors early, depending upon the last expected frost date in your area, to give the plant a jump start.